Anak Krakatau: Collapsed volcano's tsunami simulated

 Scientists have produced a new model to illustrate the December collapse of Indonesia's Anak Krakatau volcano and its subsequent tsunami.

 The results indicate that 0.2-0.4 cu km of material on the southwestern flank of the volcano must have slid into the sea to produce the destructive waves.
+The simulation matches well the high-water readings recorded at tide gauges on Sumatran and Javan coasts.

 More than 400 people lost their lives in the disaster; 33,000 were displaced.